Soft Swing-up: Benchmarking Model-Based Optimal Control for Rigid-Soft Underactuated Systems: Theoretical Background

 The \ac{GVS} approach \cite{mathew2024reduced} extends classical rigid-body dynamics to hybrid systems, offering a unified \ac{CRT}-based framework for rigid joints and slender soft bodies.
-The method reduces the governing \acp{PDE} to a finite set of \acp{ODE} by parameterizing the strain field.
+The method reduces the governing partial differential equations to a finite set of \acp{ODE} by parameterizing the strain field.
 In this work, this is achieved through a truncated expansion of Legendre polynomial basis functions.
-A key feature for control applications is the ability to selectively activate or deactivate individual strain modes (i.e., bending, twisting, stretching, and shearing) and to independently choose the number of \ac{DoFs} associated with each mode.
+A key feature for control applications is the ability to selectively activate individual strain modes (i.e., bending, twisting, stretching, and shearing) and to independently choose the number of \ac{DoFs} associated with each mode.